 If you have experienced domestic violence in your marriage or relationship, having the help of a legal professional who is knowledgeable about the domestic violence and temporary protection orders.
 An accomplished Las Vegas domestic violence attorney can guide you through the legal process to help you find a more secure life.
-The Hill Law Group has more than 35 years of combined legal experience that can be at your disposal as you seek safety.
+The Hill Law Group has more than 40 years of combined legal experience that can be at your disposal as you seek safety.

-Don’t hesitate to contact us at (702) 781-7222 if you have experienced domestic violence.
+Don’t hesitate to contact our family law firm at (702) 781-7222 if you have experienced domestic violence.

 An experienced attorney can go over what your rights and your options are depending on your specific situation.
 This would include your living situation and whether there are children involved or not.
 Your attorney can advise you of the next step if filing for divorce or a restraining order.
 There are a lot of issues that domestic violence creates that need to be addressed depending on your situation.
 It is essential that you understand what your rights are and what your options are.

 What kind of legal protection am I entitled to if I have been abused?

 One option is to obtain a temporary order of protection, commonly known as a restraining order.
 If you are already involved in a court case and something happens, you can ask the family court judge to do a behavior order which directs the other person not to commit any acts of violence or harassment against you.
 Once the offending party is served with the restraining order, you would have the protection of calling the police for any violations.
 At any time where there is active domestic violence occurring, the first and foremost thing you have to do is contact the police to protect yourself and/or your children in any case.